TOAST-DOCS/Gamebase/en/aos-etc.md

 ### Display Language

-* The display language can be changed into another language which is not set on a device.
-* Gamebase displays messages which are included in a client or as received by a server.
+Similar to the Maintenance popup, the language used by the device will be displayed as the Gamebase language.

+However, there are games that may use a language different from the device language with separate options.
+For example, if the language configured for the device is English and you changed the game language to Japanese, the language displayed will be still English, even though you might want to see Japanese on the Gamebase screen.

+For this, Gamebase provides a Display Language feature for applications that want to use a language that is not the language configured by the device for Gamebase.

+Gamebase displays its messages in the language set in Display Language.
+The language code entered for Display Language should be one of the codes listed in the table (**Types of language codes supported by Gamebase) below:

+> <font color="red">[Caution]</font><br/>
+>
-* With DisplayLanguage, messages are displayed in an appropriate language for the language code (ISO-639) set by the user.
+> * Use Display Language only when you want to change the language displayed in Gamebase to a language other than the one configured by the device.
-* If necessary, language sets can be added as the user wants.
-The list of available language codes is as follows:
+> * Display Language Code is a case-sensitive value in the form of ISO-639.
+> There could be a problem if it is configured as a value such as 'EN' or 'zh-cn'.
+> * If the value entered as Display Language Code does not exist in the table (**Types of language codes supported by Gamebase) below, Display Language Code is automatically set to English (en) by default.

 > [Note]
 >
-> Client messages of Gamebase include English(en), Korean(ko) and Japanese(ja) only.
+> * As the client messages of Gamebase include only English (en), Korean (ko), and Japanese (ja), if you try to set a language other than English (en), Korean (ko), or Japanese (ja), even though the language code might be listed in the table below, the value is automatically set to English (en) by default.
+> * You can manually add a language set that is not included in the Gamebase client.
+> See the **Add New Language Set** section.

 #### Types of Language Codes Supported by Gamebase